Asle307/SS004_Tetris/README.md

 ## 📦 Distribution

-The game is **fully portable**:
+The game is **fully portable and platform-independent**:

-- All dependencies included in `lib/` folder
+- All dependencies included in `lib/` folder (no external DLL interference)
 - No installation required
-- Just copy the folder and run `Tetris.exe`

-**Folder contents for distribution:**
+- Works on Windows, Linux, and macOS

+**Minimal distribution package:**

 ```
 Tetris/
-├── Tetris.exe
+├── Tetris.exe        (or just "Tetris" on Linux/macOS)
-├── lib/           (19 DLL files)
+├── lib/              (17 essential DLL/SO files)
 ├── assets/           (audio + fonts)
-├── config.ini     (auto-generated)
-└── highscore.dat  (auto-generated)
+└── config.ini        (auto-generated on first run)
 ```

+Simply distribute these folders and users can run the game immediately.

 ## 🤝 Development

-To modify the game:
+To modify and rebuild the game:

 1. Clone the repository
-2. Edit source files in `src/`
+2. Edit source files in `src/` or `main.cpp`
 3. Run `make` to rebuild
-4. Test with `./Tetris.exe`
+4. Run `make run` to test

+**Key advantages of this setup:**
-All SFML libraries are self-contained in `lib/`, so no system-wide SFML installation is needed for building or running.
+- ✅ All dependencies are local (`/lib` folder) - no system SFML installation needed
+- ✅ Works on Windows, Linux, and macOS with the same Makefile
+- ✅ Fully portable - just copy the exe + `/lib` + `/assets` folders to another machine
+- ✅ No external .dll interference - only uses libraries in `/lib`

+### Dependency Isolation

+The project uses a self-contained dependency strategy:
+- All SFML libraries (`.dll`, `.dll.a`, and dependencies) are in `/lib`
+- Build process links exclusively from `/lib` using `-Llib` flag
+- Runtime uses explicit library path (`LD_LIBRARY_PATH` on Linux, `PATH` on Windows)
+- Result: Clean, reproducible builds without system dependency conflicts

 ## 📝 License